CalArts Entertainment Group

 Welcome to CalArts Entertainment Group!

-Launched in 2011, the CalArts Entertainment Group/CEG is a professional networking consortium for alumni working in the entertainment industry.
-Through a series of programs, workshops and speakers, CEG will highlight Calartians' leadership in film, theater and television and support alumni professional development and collaboration.
+Launched in 2009, the CalArts Entertainment Group/CEG is a professional networking consortium for alumni working in the entertainment industry.
+Through a series of programs, workshops and speakers, CEG highlights Calartians' leadership in film, theater and television and supports alumni professional development and collaboration.

 If you are a CalArts alumnus/a and would like to volunteer with CEG, please email us at email@example.com.